ulflulfl/homeautomation/esphome/ESP_init.md

 # ESP Init for ESPHome

-How to initialise an ESP32 or ESP8266 board with USB for first use with ESPHome.
+How to initialize an ESP32 or ESP8266 board with USB for first use with ESPHome.

 You wil need:

-* an ESP board to be initialised
+* an ESP board to be initialized
 * Windows, Linux or MacOS computer (the text below was only tested with Windows)
 * a free USB port on the computer
 * a suitable USB cable